Casey Rain: Solo career

-The USA/Canadian magazine ANOKHI featured an exclusive article about S-Endz in their Summer 2009 issue.
-The article states that Emanate will be released in the fall of 2009, and the first single "Do U Wanna Come"? will be released in the summer to coincide with a number of live shows.
+The USA/Canadian magazine ANOKHI featured an article on S-Endz in its Summer 2009 issue, stating that his debut album Emanate was scheduled for release in fall 2009, with the lead single, "Do U Wanna Come?", set for a summer release to coincide with live performances.

-In October 2009, S-Endz released his debut solo EP Outer Space.
-Reviews of the release were favorable, with leading Indian entertainment website DesiHits.com stating that "Unlike anything on the scene right now, Outer Space is truly a one of a kind track".
-Steven Anthony of The Musictionary gave the release a score of 7/10, stating that it "sounds incredibly fresh...like a cross between Trent Reznor and Kanye West, a sound that S-Endz has coined “Neofunk.”
-It’s different for sure, but more importantly it works and sounds like nothing you’ve heard before".
+In October 2009, S-Endz released his debut solo EP, Outer Space.
+DesiHits.com described it as "truly a one of a kind track."
+Steven Anthony of The Musictionary rated the EP 7/10, calling it "incredibly fresh... like a cross between Trent Reznor and Kanye West," and referring to its sound as "Neofunk."

-In April 2010, Radio New Zealand aired 'Urban Disturbance in Broadcasting House' – a documentary exploring the life and career of BBC Radio 1 DJ Zane Lowe.
-This documentary contained 3 original pieces of music by S-Endz.
+In February 2011, he announced "Fashion Part II (Neofunk Style)", a follow-up to Kazz Kumar’s single "Fashion", which was released later that spring.

-It was announced, via YouTube clip in February 2011 that S-Endz has again collaborated with Kazz Kumar, creating a follow-up to her 2010 single 'Fashion'.
-The new version, entitled 'Fashion Part II (Neofunk Style)' was then released in the spring.
+On 25 January 2012, S-Endz released the EP Chapter 0: REINKARNAL.
+The first track, "Alone", was released on 11 February, followed by additional tracks every two weeks.
+The Birmingham Music Archive described "Do U Wanna Come?" as "Deep South Bounce from Birmingham's very own Prince/Outkast."

-On 25 January 2012 S-Endz announced a new EP entitled 'Chapter 0 : REINKARNAL' and uploaded the cover artwork to his Tumblr page.
-The first song from the EP, 'Alone' was released on 11 February with subsequent songs being released every 2 weeks.
-The Birmingham Music Archive described the song "Do U Wanna Come" as "Deep South Bounce from Birmingham's very own Prince/Outkast."
+On 18 February 2025, Casey Rain released his debut single "Drown" under his own name, marking a new phase in his music career.
+This was followed by Drown – The Remix Collection on 20 June.
+These releases were his first solo works to be made available on Spotify and other streaming platforms.

 As a presenter

 In 2006, S-Endz presented a documentary about rap artist Tupac Shakur for British station BBC 1Xtra to mark the 10th anniversary of the artist's passing.
-The documentary contained interviews with Tupac's producers Johnny J and QD3 amongst others.
+The documentary contained interviews with Tupac's producers Johnny J and QD3 among others.

 In 2011, S-Endz contributed to many documentaries in XFM's primetime "25" classic albums series – including co-producing and co-presenting an acclaimed episode about Prince & The Revolution's Parade.

 In 2015, as Casey Rain, he co-founded The Violet Reality.
 Their YouTube channel has become the internet's primary source for updates and information on the career of Prince.
-In 2019, Casey Rain launched a radio show entitled "The Phaseshift" with his cousin and former bandmate DJ Swami for LA-based station Dash Radio.
+In 2019, Casey Rain launched a radio show entitled The Phaseshift with his cousin and former bandmate DJ Swami for LA-based station Dash Radio.